activecm/rita-legacy/Readme.md

 Every log file in the supplied directory will be imported into a dataset with the given name.
 However, files in nested directories will not be processed.

+> :grey_exclamation: **Note:** Rita is designed to analyze 24hr blocks of logs.
+Rita versions newer than 4.5.1 will analyze only the most recent 24 hours of data supplied.

 ##### Rolling Datasets

 Rolling datasets allow you to progressively analyze log data over a period of time as it comes in.